akib-momin/akib-momin.github.io/index.md

 <i> Enabled design and publication of annual departmental magazine by assembling competent team, delegating work, filtering and editing of submitted articles while meeting editorial deadlines </i>

 ---
+## Contact

+---
+  I'm currently looking for python developer opportunities or freelance projects.
+  If you would like to discuss a project or employment opportunities, please do not hesitate to get in touch.

+---